-The key ingredients for their success were friendly service and quality products at a great value for the money.
-Those values still ring true for the family business today.
-Lam’s Seafood expanded from 700 square feet to about 7,000 square feet more than a decade ago, and is now located on South King Street just east of 12th Avenue South.
-Lam’s is the place to go for the freshest seafood, fruits and vegetables.
-If you’re into Southeast Asian cuisine, Lam’s is your one-stop source for authentic ingredients.
+The key ingredients for their success was their friendly Mom & Pop service with quality products at a great value for the money.
+Lam’s Seafood moved to its current location on South King Street in 1997 which was 10 times the size of the original store, and the business expanded to more than just a seafood market.
+Today, Lam’s is the place to go for the freshest seafood, meats, fruits and vegetables.
+And if you’re into Southeast Asian cuisine, Lam’s is your one-stop source for authentic grocery items.